-Don’t Settle for a New RV or Camper
+Don't Settle for New

 Many consumers believe a new home or a new car or a new anything is the way to save money long-term.
 It seems that by buying new, you’ll have fewer issues, need to perform less maintenance, and your purchase will last longer.
 But that isn’t always true.

-Don’t Chain Yourself to a Brand
+Don’t Tie Yourself to a Brand

 They’re designed to give you a place to stay at the end of the day comfortably.
-Even though you may have your heart set on a brand, look at similar RV and camper types to find the rig you’ll call home.
+Even though you may have your heart set on a brand, look at similar RV types to find the rig you’ll call home.
 You may be surprised by what you find, and you may save thousands of dollars in the process.

 Buy Now, Customize Later

-One of the biggest downfalls of buying an RV or camper is realizing how much more money you’re going to have to spend to get the features you want.
+One of the biggest downfalls of buying an RV is realizing how much more money you’re going to have to spend to get the features you want.
 Whether it’s a better mattress or an upgraded entertainment center, the price tag on the RV is enough to make most turn away and give up on the RV lifestyle.